13.13 Safeguarding Disabled Children

 - Using ‘reins’ for older children whilst out in the community

-When workers become aware that parents/carers are using restrictive practice then they should recognise that this requires further assessment and that parents/carers are supported to find an alternative approach to manage the child/young persons behaviour.
+When workers become aware that parents/ carers are using restrictive practice then they should recognise that this requires further assessment.
+Parents/ carers should be supported to find an alternative approach to manage the child/ young person’s behaviour.

-In most cases where restrictive practice is identified and in all cases that involve a child being locked in, a referral must be made to children’s social care.
+In most cases where restrictive practice is identified and in all cases that involve a child being locked in, or their liberty being restricted, a referral must be made to children’s social care.

 The law underlying the subject of restricting the liberty of a person is complex and cannot be dealt with fully in practice guidance such as this.
-Each case depends on its own facts and the distinction between a situation in which significant harm is to be inferred and one which is not present may be a fine one.
+Each case depends on its own facts.
+The distinction between a situation in which significant harm is to be inferred and one where it is not present may be a fine one.
+If the worker is concerned and uncertain, this too warrants contact with the CSPA for a discussion and advice can then be gained as to the most appropriate action.
 If a child protection concern arises due to concerns around restrictive practice, then legal advice should be sought by Children’s Services.